 In the opinion of the Fund actuary, the current funding policy is consistent with the current investment strategy of the Fund.
-The asset outperformance assumption contained in the discount rate (see Appendix E3) is within a range that would be considered acceptable for funding purposes; it is also considered to be consistent with the requirement to take a "prudent longer-term view" of the funding of liabilities as required by the UK Government (see Appendix A1).
+The actuary's assumptions for future investment returns (described further in Appendix E) are based on the current benchmark investment strategy of the Fund.
+The future investment return assumptions underlying each of the Fund's two funding bases include a margin for prudence, and are therefore considered to be consistent with the requirement to take a "prudent longer-term view" of the funding of liabilities as required by the UK Government (see Appendix A1).